 How to stop your pet from eating indoor plants

 If your beloved pet has a penchant for chewing on your beautiful indoor plants, you’re probably combing the web for the perfect solution.
-Here are some of our most favourite tips:
+Here are some tips:

 - Train your pet to leave your plants alone.
 Typical training methods – like positive and negative reinforcement – can be a great tool to get your cat or dog to stop chomping on your plants.

-- Spray them with diluted lemon juice.
+- Spray the plant with diluted lemon juice.
 Both cats and dogs absolutely hate the smell and taste of citrus.
 Mist your plants with the juice, but make sure it’s diluted.
-And voila – your pet will no longer want to chew on your fabulous fern.
+And voila – your pet will hopefully no longer want to chew on your fabulous fern.
 Cayenne pepper works just as good!

 - Choose plants your cat or dog hates.
 There’s literally a plant called Scaredy Cat… Yes, we’re being serious.
 And, as the name suggests, it scares off cats – and most dogs, too!